agriculture-vlab/avl-dataset-convention/README.md

 # avl-dataset-convention

-Provides dataset examples for the AVL project
+Provides a dataset convention and example datasets for the AVL project.